What to include in your travel medicine bag

 Ace bandage – Either someone steps off a curb and tweaks an ankle, or jumps off a bunk bed ladder (like my son).
 These are handy to have around.

-Antacid tablets– Heartburn from too much rich food??
+Antacid tablets (similar)– Heartburn from too much rich food??
 Yeah.

 Children’s Ibuprofen (similar) – For managing children’s pain.

 Antibacterial Wipes (similar) – I love to wipe down the trays on the planes before my kids eat from them!

-Children’s Benadryl Gel – This is my go-to for bug bites that get a little too itchy for little ones.
+Children’s Benadryl Gel (similar) – This is my go-to for bug bites that get a little too itchy to manage.

 Tweezers (similar) – Because we’ve had a splinter crisis while hiking.
 You never know.

 You can tweak this list to the destination that you chose.
 I think the important part, especially when traveling with a family, is that you are prepared for minor health issues.
 Having a few items on hand will allow you to save time and money (and translation issues) when health issues arise.

 What’s in your travel first aid kit?